microsoft/yardl/docs/docs.md

 - Complex numbers are serialized as a JSON array of the real component followed by the imaginary component.
 - Strings are serialized as JSON strings.
-- Enums are serialized as their symbolic string value.
+- Enums are serialized as their symbolic string value or as the integer value if the value is outside of the defined values.
+- Flags are serialized as an array of the symbolic string values that are set.
+  If the value is outside of the defined values, the underlying integer value is written instead of the array.
 - Dates, Times, and DateTimes are formatted as strings.
 Dates are formatted as `YYYY-MM-DD`, times as `HH:mm:SS.FFFFFFFFF`, and datetimes as `YYYY-MM-DDTHH:mm:ss:FFFFFFFFFZ`